km-scarif/hugo-template-start/README.md

 The other directories are empty, since they are not necessary for the base of a simple hugo template.

+**NOTE:**
+Two content directories are in the repo for testing.
+Either copy or symlink one of them to `content` and the current theme can be tested

 ## Necessary files for content directory
 - `content` directory needs an _index.md file
     - This file may be empty, but is used by Hugo to build and layout